 We aim to provide a broad and balanced programme for our children, designed to increase physical and mental well-being.
 We offer a wide range of clubs throughout the year, either at lunchtimes or after school.
-Activities include: basketball, drama, dodgeball, football, netball, gymnastics, Spanish, arts & crafts and dance.
+Activities include: basketball, drama, dodgeball, French, football, quiz, gymnastics, chess and dance.
 Some of these activities are run by external providers and are chargeable.